nohgu21/Do-It-App/README.md

 # Second-Semester-Exams
-This contains my Second Semester Exam Project for the Tinyuka 2024 Cohort
+This contains the TypeScript version of my Second Semester Exam Project for the Tinyuka 2024 Cohort

 # Do-It App - A React Todo App with TanStack Query, TailwindCSS & DaisyUI

-A sleek, single-page Todo application built with **React**, **TanStack Query**, **TailwindCSS**, and **DaisyUI**.
+A sleek, single-page Todo application built with React, TypeScript, TanStack Query, TailwindCSS, and DaisyUI.
 DO-It App is a comprehensive task management application that allows users to create, read, update, and delete tasks.
 The application provides a seamless user experience with features like search functionality, status filtering, pagination, and detailed task views.
-Built with modern React patterns and best practices, the app demonstrates proficiency in state management, API integration, and responsive design.
+Built with modern React patterns, TypeScript best practices, and demonstrates proficiency in type-safe state management, API integration, and responsive design.

 ---